You can’t fight fire with cows

 Besides the fact that this doesn’t make much sense chemically or thermodynamically, since most of the energy of a given food in question is being burned up as light and heat through combustion – because the energy normally taken from the chemical bonds in food will have been used up, and from an energetics perspective it might make more sense to just eat poo.
 Because you know what?
 Even after you get all your energy from your food and turn it into poo, poo still has enough energy locked up in it to burn in a bag on a doorstep.
 (Ash does not).

-You might want to take the carnivores-eat-ungulates argument: we lack the digestive specialization to eat grass.
-But cows can eat grass, so cows eat grass, and turn that grass matter into cow matter, and then we eat the cows, and that we basically eat grass, we just need cows to make it edible for us, by turning it into themselves first.
+You might want to take the ‘carnivores-eat-ungulates’ argument: we lack the digestive specialization to eat grass.
+But cows can eat grass, so cows eat grass and turn that grass matter into cow matter, and then we eat the cows.
+So we basically eat grass – we just need cows to make it edible for us (by turning it into themselves first).

-And if you want to run with that analogy, and the dragons are us, then fire is the dragon’s cow, and a ‘fwoosh’ is a ‘moo’ and grass could be grass — if that’s what the dragon burned — but it doesn’t have to be.
+And if you want to run with that analogy, and the dragons are us, then fire is the dragon’s cow and ash is the dragon’s beef and a ‘fwoosh’ is a ‘moo’ and grass… could be grass — if that’s what the dragon burned — but it doesn’t have to be!

 So if you were a nerd, or a stubborn and insecure script-writer, or you really liked the movie and wanted to defend its logic, then you could suggest that dragons co-evolved with their ability to cook their food, causing a positive feedback loop between an ability (and tendency) to burn their food and a reduction in their ability to digest food that was not burned.

 Of course, you might ask: why would they bother burning their food in the first place?
-What are the advantage of cooking the food in the first place?
+What are the advantages of cooking the food?
 They didn’t get into this in the movie, but maybe it was parasites.
 Dragon parasites.
 Burn the shit out of your food before you eat it and you won’t get parasites.